thinkbigthings/java/mrjar/README.md

 javac -d build -source 9 -target 9 src9/*.java
 jar --update --file mrjar.jar --release 9 --verbose -C build .

-why keep it in one project?
+why keep source for different versions of java in one project?
-- code changes together should stay together
+- code that changes together should stay together
 - makes more sense to have one project build to one jar instead of multiple projects targeting a single jar
 - chance of defining source/target in subprojects to not be what the mrjar needs